-The following students shall be exempt from TSI requirements:
+The following students shall be exempt from TSI requirements (These exemptions will be in effect until the day before the first day of classes in fall 2013):

-- 1. For a period of five (5) years from the date of testing, a student who is tested and performs at or above the following standards: - ACT: composite >23, English and mathematics >19 - SAT: Composite >1070, verbal and mathematics >500 - Programmer Programmer - TAAS: Writing >1770, mathematics >86, reading >89 - TAKS: Language Arts >2200, writing sample >3, mathematics >2200 - B. Earned associate or baccalaureate degree from an accredited institution of higher learning. - Completion of 3 or more transferable academic semester hours from a private institution of higher education or an accredited out-of-state institution of higher learning. - 5.
-A student who has previously attended any institution and has been determined to have met readiness standards by that institution. - 6.
-A student who is enrolled in a certificate program of one year or less (level-one certificates, 42 or fewer semester credit hours or the equivalent) at a public community college, a public technical institute, or a public state college. - 7.
-Active duty as a member of the United States Military, Texas National Guard, or service for the past 3 years in the reserves. - 8.
-Honorably discharged, retired, or released from active duty in the United States Military, Texas National Guard, or reserves after 1990.
+- 1. For a period of five (5) years from the date of testing, a student who is tested and performs at or above the following standards: - ACT: composite >23, English and mathematics >19 - SAT: Composite >1070, verbal and mathematics >500 - For a period of three (3) years from the date of testing, a student who is tested and performs at or above the following standards: - TAAS: Writing >1770, mathematics >86, reading >89 - TAKS: Language Arts >2200, writing sample >3, mathematics >2200 - Earned associate or baccalaureate degree from an accredited institution of higher learning. - Completion of 3 or more transferable academic semester hours from a private institution of higher education or an accredited out-of-state institution of higher learning. - A student who has previously attended any institution and has been determined to have met readiness standards by that institution. - A student who is enrolled in a certificate program of one year or less (level-one certificates, 42 or fewer semester credit hours or the equivalent) at a public community college, a public technical institute, or a public state college. - 7.
+Active duty as a member of the United States Military, Texas National Guard, or service for the past 3 years in the reserves. - Honorably discharged, retired, or released from active duty in the United States Military, Texas National Guard, or reserves after 1990.